 The law of supply and demand

-There are millions of apps on the market in 2021, a few hundred good ones and still plenty to choose from.
+There are millions of apps on the market in 2021, a few hundred good ones and even fewer worth subscribing to.
 Most people subscribe to apps until they discover a similar one for half the price, usually a one-time purchase.

 End users have become accustomed to using free apps, thanks to Facebook, Instagram, YouTube, Google, Yahoo, etc. Most top popular apps are free.
 Their developers have thought of ways to monetise their apps without exploiting their users.